padolep/Movies-app-imdb/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Note
+ Api Limitation
+ api fetch only 10 record one time implement pagination based 10 movies per page
+ After search its showing movie list enter movies name in search bar its min  length 3

+ Module:
+ Movies Module
+ having 2 Components 1)discover-movies,  2) movies-detail
+Creat Service for api integration

+discover-movies:
+shows all the movie listing fetch from "omdb" api.

+movies-detail :
+view the detail of selected movie with all its Detail like  title, actor ,  year,  imdb rating.